Vivekkr83/QuickScribe/README.md

 ![AZzipP Notes - Google Chrome 2022-07-25 18-55-21_1](https://user-images.githubusercontent.com/91874598/180801665-c0151b7e-0bf9-4f32-bb15-cc9d9ac9d711.gif)

 ## Creating a new Note
+On logging in, the users are redirected to my notes page.
+There, on clicking the "CREATE NEW NOTE" button they are taken to create note page where they can create notes.

 ![AZzipP Notes_createNote](https://user-images.githubusercontent.com/91874598/180804841-7d83fb79-2a38-425d-a0c5-ec219f94f711.gif)

+## Editing and Deleting Notes
+On the "My Notes" page, all the notes created by the user are listed.
+With each note, there are "Edit" and "Delete" buttons that allow users to edit or delete the note.

 ![AZzipP Notes - Google Chrome 2022-07-25 18-55-21](https://user-images.githubusercontent.com/91874598/180846343-bf3a2ed3-ad93-4a04-a9a3-df292b208094.gif)